charlesramey/RSL10Hackery/index.md

     NVIC_EnableIRQ(ADC_BATMON_IRQn);
 ```
 Well in theory, _yes_, simple.
 In practice (as you see above), this example requires a 8MHz clock signal to trigger a function which samples from the ADC 8 million times a second.
 This dedicated sampling function is configured as an interrupt and linked to the 8Mhz clock trigger when everything is configured initially.
-All of this ends up leading to (in my opinion) a fair bit of oqaque configuaration code which makes me want to bang my head against a wall.
-So, what we'll walk through now is how to sample with a ADC of our choosing by manually asking for the current measurement instead of automatically scheduling an interrupt to do so for us.
+All of this ends up leading to (in my opinion) a fair bit of opaque configuration code which makes me want to bang my head against a wall.
+So, what we'll walk through now is how to sample with an ADC of our choosing by manually asking for the current measurement instead of automatically scheduling an interrupt to do so for us.